©1999, edited 11/13/16

 Gary K. Clabaugh, Emeritus Professor of Education, La Salle University

 Apprehensive about youngsters lying, cheating, stealing, even murdering, many Americans are demanding that educators teach values.
-But what is it they want the kids to learn?
-There are at least three types of knowing: “knowing that,” “knowing how” and “knowing to.”
+But what is it they want the kids to know?
+There are three distinct kinds of knowing: “knowing that,” “knowing how” and “knowing to.”
 And these distinctions are urgently tied to teaching values.

 Teaching Values and “Knowing That”

 “Knowing that” is knowledge of facts — what cognitive researchers call declarative knowledge.
 For instance: “knowing that” Columbus sailed from Spain, or that electrons have negative charges.
 Getting kids to “know that” about values is no more difficult than getting them to learn any other fact.
-If this is values education, the task is comparatively easy.
-Presuming rudimentary community consensus on what is “right” and “wrong,” pupils would only have to learn enough to pass a test like this:
+If this is values education amounts to, the task is comparatively easy.
+Presuming rudimentary community consensus on what is “right” and “wrong,” we’ll take lying and stealing as examples, pupils would only have to learn enough to pass a test like this:

 True or False?